Michriko/cz-conventional-changelog-jira-first/README.md

 </p>

-> This is a typeScript implementation of a commitizen adapter for conventional changelogs, with the jira id as first item in the commit message head.
+> This is a TypeScript implementation of a commitizen adapter for conventional changelogs, with the jira id as first item in the commit message head.
 This Project is in an early state but will be improved soon.
 Any Contribution is appreciated.

 ## Prerequisites
 - npm >=5.8.0